-Marijuana is growing in popularity as it is being legalized in states across the country.
+Marijuana use is way up, growing in popularity as it is being legalized in states across the country.
 The United Nations drug and crime group estimates that there are around 200 million people who used some form of marijuana in the last year.
 Medicinal and recreational use is growing throughout the country and leads to confusion with drug testing guidelines in legalized states.

 In the US workforce, positive tests are on the rise, with an increase of 29% since 2015.
 The continued increase year over year is telling of wider distribution and availability of the drug, leaving employers struggling to meet federal guidelines and not violate state legislation.